Food Access Programs

 IT'S OUR MISSION

-This program makes healthy food more affordable for individuals who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
-Using the SNAP Double Dollars is simple.
+Triple Dollar program - This program makes healthy food more affordable for individuals who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
+Using SNAP Triple Dollars is simple.
 Customers visit the GSFM information booth, decide how much they want to spend, and swipe their SNAP cards.
 The market then matches this amount and gives them wooden tokens to spend directly with GSFM vendors.
-We match spending by the SNAP customer up to $12 per week.
-Households can use the tokens to purchase fruits and vegetables.
+We match spending by the SNAP customer up to $20 per week.
+For example, if a customer swipes their SNAP card for $20, we will give the customer an extra $40 in tokens, totaling $60 in tokens to spend at the Gray Street Farmers Market.
+Customers can use the tokens to purchase any food for the household, such as fruits, vegetables, meat, breads, canned foods, and more.

 Senior Farmers Market Nutrition Program (SrFMNP) -- Seniors (60+) who qualify are provided with $50 loaded onto a debit card to purchase fresh, unprocessed, locally grown fruits, honey, vegetables and herbs at approved farmers markets.
 Individuals can sign up for these benefits at Louisville's Neighborhood Places, the L&N Building on Broadway, and at the Nulu/Phoenix Hill Farmers Market.
 The Kentucky Department of Agriculture serves as the lead agency for SrFMNP.